 At home, I started to put my laptop in the closet while I was with her, but it didn’t work very well, I just had to pick it up again and click click click type type type when that urge came.

 So I was happy with my new project of travel-work to come.
-Going on a long trip (initially 7 months, about to be extended) where I don’t have internet at home, and only use it during those less than 4 hours that I have while Luísa is at school.
+Going on a long trip (initially 7 months, about to be extended) where I don’t have internet at home, and only use it during those less than 4 hours that I have while Luísa is with her diet at school.

 We spent 3 months without a cell phone (and I finally bought one because people in the 21st century seems to no go without it to meet each other in the physical world and I needed friends, so the cell phone helped a lot in that).
 And I do keep my connection to only the mornings (8-12), from Monday to Friday.